-Filed by the Registrant \boxtimes
+d by the Registrant ⊠

-Filed by a Party other than the Registrant \Box
+d by a Party other than the Registrant

-Check the appropriate box:
+ck the appropriate box:

 □ Preliminary Proxy Statement

-- □ Confidential, For Use of the Commission Only (as Permitted by Rule 14a-6(e)(2)) - ☑ Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12
+Confidential, For Use of the Commission Only (as Permitted by Rule 14a-6(e)(2))

+\boxtimes Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12

+RLJ Lodging Trust

 (Name of Registrant as Specified in Its Charter)

 (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Payment of Filing Fee (Check all boxes that apply):
+Payn nent of Filing Fee (Check all boxes that apply):

-- \boxtimes No fee required. - □ Fee paid previously with preliminary materials.
+\boxtimes No fee required.

+Fee paid previously with preliminary materials.

-□ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.